 Regular aerial patrols

-We regularly fly all of our 27,000 km (17,000 miles) of crude oil and liquids pipelines—watching out for potential issues, including excavation or third-party activity near our pipelines that might pose a risk to safety.
+We regularly fly the more than 17,100 miles (27,500 km) of our crude oil and liquids pipelines—watching out for potential issues, including excavation or third-party activity near our pipelines that might pose a risk to safety.

 Meticulous selection of pipeline routes